Zoom on the Westinghouse WGen7500DFc

 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.

 Power & Run Time

-With a noise rating of 72 dBA (just slightly more noisy than a dishwasher), the generator features a simple traditional pull-start mechanism, but also a simple and elegant electric starter (battery included).
-To add further convenience, the WGen7500DFc can be remotely started (key fob included).
+The generator is rated for a noise of 72 dBA (just slightly more noisy than a dishwasher).
+Its starting mechanisms include a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
+Moreover, to offer you even more convenience, the WGen7500DFc can also be remotely started (key fob included).